-Trip.
-Its infinitive is viajar (to travel).
+Remember the infinitive form is viajar (to travel).

-Equipaje means baggage.
 Do you know how we say “hand baggage?”
 The answer is easy: equipaje de mano.

-Out of the different meanings this word has, the one that matters here is “class” or “category.”
 When you buy your tickets, remember to mention if you want primera clase (first class), segunda clase (second class), clase turista (economy class) or clase ejecutiva/preferente (business class).

-Carriage, coach (referring to trains).
 Here you have another false friend, because the English word “wagon” is translated as carro, as we saw before.

-33. ventanilla / pasillo
+33. ventanilla / pasillo — window seat/aisle seat

 Ventanilla literally means “small window,” and it refers to a window seat.
 Pasillo means “corridor, aisle,” and it refers to an aisle seat.

-34. coger / tomar el autobús
+34. coger / tomar el autobús — catch/take the bus

 Watch out, because the verb coger can have a very vulgar meaning in South America!

-35. subir / bajar
+35. subir / bajar — get on/get off

 These two verbs have many different meanings, and they can be used when referring to almost every means of transport.
-While subir means “get on, get in, get aboard,” bajar means the opposite: “get off, get out of, disembark.”

-36. conducir / manejar
+36. conducir / manejar — to drive

-These two words mean “to drive.”
 Conducir is used in Spain, while manejar is used in Latin America.

-37. estación de ferrocarril
+37. estación de ferrocarril — train station

-38. estación de metro
+38. estación de metro — subway station

 At the Airport